 The IU-MSI STEM Initiative is an academic and research partnership between Indiana University and multiple Minority Serving Institutions (MSI) that promotes and develops the science, technology, engineering and math (STEM) disciplines.

-The IU-MSI STEM Initiative's vision is to establish long-term, mutually beneficial, highly interactive relationships between Indiana University and the Historically Black Colleges and Universities (HBCUs) which result in:
+The IU-MSI STEM Initiative's vision is to establish long-term, mutually beneficial, highly interactive relationships between Indiana University and the Minority Serving Institutions (MSIs), which result in:

-- Increasing numbers of African -American graduate students, scholars and professionals in the STEM disciplines.
+- Increasing numbers of underrepresented minority graduate students, scholars and professionals in the STEM disciplines.

 - Increased research capacity through faculty collaborations.